For those of you wondering and wishing to get out and try some Nordic skiing for the first time, here are a few tips to get you started.

 I find it great to get out of town in the fresh air and nature.
 The solitude on the trail gets me reflecting on what I did last week and making plans or nothing at all.
 Nordic skiing is a very individual experience.

 You may enjoy as I have, taking the club ski bus and skiing as a group with friends.
-Perhaps it will lead you to packing for a backcountry trek in the Rockies one day or getting into racing.
+Perhaps it will lead you to pack for a backcountry trek in the Rockies one day or getting into racing.

 Dangerous?
-Well we all fall sometimes, just make sure you aim for the soft snow and not a tree.
+Well, we all fall sometimes, just make sure you aim for the soft snow and not a tree.
 It’s always possible to get hurt but I rarely ever see it.
 Learn how to stop and turn first!
 Stick to the Beginner Green trails and perhaps go with experienced friends or take lessons.

 I have listed at the bottom of this post my top recommended beginner locations.
 Keeping in mind novice skiers want easy, flat terrain with few hills.
 Paths are wide with gradual turns.
 Most locations have gear rentals and lessons offered.